Surface-Enhanced Raman Spectroscopy (SERS) Substrates

 Energy Shift Due to Inelastic Scattering

 Raman spectroscopy analyzes the shift in energy due to inelastic scattering caused by the Raman effect.
-The wavelength of the inelastically scattered photon is related to the excitation wavelength through the following energy equation describing the Raman scattering event:
+The wavelength of the inelastically scattered photon is related to the excitation wavelength through energy Equation 1 describing the Raman scattering event:

 where Evib is the vibrational energy of the molecule affected by the exciting photon, Eout is the energy of the scattered photon, and Ein is the energy of the exciting photon.